kyma-project/istio/docs/user/tutorials/01-55-send-requests-using-egress-and-mtls.md

     EOF
     ```

-10. Send an HTTP request to the Kyma project website (egress will make an HTTPS request):
+10. Send an HTTP request to the Kyma project website:
+    When you send an HTTP request, Istio uses egress to redirect the HTTPS to the website.

     ```bash
     kubectl exec -n $NAMESPACE "$SOURCE_POD" -c curl -- curl -ik -X GET http://$DOMAIN/headers